-Bathing someone with Alzheimer’s, dementia or other cognitive impairment is one of the biggest complaints from caregivers.
+The struggle is real.
+Dementia bathing or patients with other cognitive impairments is one of the biggest struggles from caregivers.
 There is fighting, arguing, and frustration.
 There is worry about body odor, risk of infection and being in pain due to chaffing and soreness.

 Everyone that struggles with bathing goes through this.
 First thing to focus on is that you cannot change your loved one.
-Trying to rationalize, over explain or justify taking a bath typically does not help.
+Trying to rationalize, over explain or justify taking a bath typically does not help and keeping in mind all forms of pushback from the patient is a form of communication.

 The focus needs to be on changing and adapting how we approach them, how we set up their environment and how we interact with them.